 Nguyen Thi Mien

-Mien has been with A&T since 2010 and provides a range of support to the initiative, including administration & translation, finance & operations, as well as program implementation & documentation.
-Prior to joining A&T, Mien briefly worked as a receptionist/customer service representative for Hanoi International SOS clinic.
+Mien coordinates contracts and procurement.
+She has been with A&T since 2010 and provided a range of support to the Initiative, including administration and translation, finance and operations, and program implementation and documentation.
+Prior to joining A&T, Mien briefly worked for the Hanoi International SOS Clinic.
 She is based in Hanoi, Viet Nam.

 Marina oversees A&T’s global operations.
 She brings to the team over 20 years of experience in the design and management of international development projects.
 Prior to joining A&T in 2008 she worked on the USAID-funded LINKAGES and A2Z projects at AED.
 Her prior experience includes grants management, cost effectiveness analysis, and small and medium enterprise lending at Save the Children and ShoreBank.